budc123/Threatmixer-Budc123/README.md

 # *3/28/25 Note*

 As I'm sure most of those using this webpage know, today is the day which The Watcher dlc has released.
 This new dlc brings some new and unique threat themes for the new regions, alongside some community made threat themes which have existed before this dlc (namely Coral Caves, Aether Ridge, Stormy Coast, etc.).
 A "Watcher" category of threat themes will be added including the new and returning songs featured in the dlc.
-However, I will likely wait a couple of weeks before making this change; just to prevent spoilers and to let the community get a bit more familiar with contents of the dlc, including myself.
+However, I will likely wait a couple of weeks before making this change; just to prevent spoilers and to let the community get a bit more familiar with the contents of the dlc, including myself.

 # *What is Threatmixer?*